Comprehensive Guide to Cheque Bounce Litigation in Berhampur and Odisha

 Section 138 was introduced to:

-Enhance credibility of commercial transactions
+Enhance the credibility of commercial transactions.

-Deter wilful default in cheque-based dealings
+Deter willful default in cheque-based dealings.

-Ensure confidence in negotiable instruments as substitutes for cash
+Ensure confidence in negotiable instruments as substitutes for cash.

 The provision is penal in form but compensatory in substance, as repeatedly held by the Supreme Court.